-- The rugged nature of their lives over the past few years has made wizards of the elven woods more hardy than their fellows in other regions.
-Because of this, all wizards of the elven woods use the next large Hit Die (i.e. Wizards use a d6, Fighters use a d12, etc.).
+- The rugged nature of their lives over the past few years has made adventurers of the elven woods more hardy than their fellows in other regions.
+Because of this, all characters of the elven woods use the next large Hit Die (i.e. Wizards use a d6, Fighters use a d12, etc.).

 - Because of their distrust of mankind, elves of the Tangled Trees can be difficult for human men and women to get along with.
 They have short tempers, something very unusual among the fair folk, and always assume that humans are out to get them.
-This results in a -2 penalty to the character’s Charisma score whenever he is dealing with humans (including reaction adjustments, and NPC loyalty and morale).
+This results in a -2 penalty to the character’s Charisma score whenever he is dealing with humans (including reaction adjustments, NPC loyalty and morale, and proficiency checks).
 This is in addition to the -2 reaction penalty they suffer against all NPCs.